Rainymood/rainymood.github.io/_posts/2017-03-14-how-to-memorise-pi.md

 In this blog post I first detailed a system to map numbers to letters.
 Then we split the first 10 digits of Pi into pairs, and using the system we made a short story.
-The story goes as follows: imagine a little beatle (14) on a pasta (15) inside of a pan (92) on top of a jar of jelly (65) surrounded by a bunch of white flour (ml; meel; flour in dutch; 35).
+The story goes as follows: imagine a little beetle (14) on a pasta (15) inside of a pan (92) on top of a jar of jelly (65) surrounded by a bunch of white flour (ml; meel; flour in dutch; 35).